oldschoolroyale/O.C.P-certification-persional-notes/README.md

 ###### General
 - Adding into list should be sequential.
 IndexOutOfBoundException occurs while trying to add element one step ahead size of list
 - ```Object.clone()``` clones array, but objects will point to same object.
 For example **array1 == array2** *false*, **array1[0] == array2[0]** *true*
+###### ArrayList
+- ArrayList does support nulls.
+You can add and remove nulls to/from an ArrayList.
+Therefore, in the given code, a NullPointerException will not be thrown.
+The print statement will simply print the contents of the list.
 ###### Immutable collections
 - Immutable collections does not support any changes after creation.
 UnsoppertedException will be thrown while trying of editing it.
 - ```List.of()``` and ```List.copyOf()``` creates immutable collections.